Financial Aid

 $8,238 Federal Direct Unsubsidized Loan

-• All loan amounts listed are gross amounts.
-Student Federal Direct Loans with a first disbursement date on or after 10/1/2020 and before 10/1/2024 will have a 1.057% loan fee charged prior to disbursement.
-Federal Parent PLUS Loans with a first disbursement date on or after 10/1/2020 and before 10/1/2024 will have a 4.228% loan fee charged prior to disbursement.
+- All Loan amounts listed are gross amounts.
+Student Federal Direct Loans with a first disbursement date on or after 10/1/2020 and before 10/1/2025 will have a 1.057% loan fee charged prior to disbursement.
+Federal Parent PLUS Loans with a first disbursement date on or after 10/1/2020 and before 10/1/2025 will have a 4.228% loan fee charged prior to disbursement.

 Scholarships